carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 ```

 No names in `D` are allowed to conflict with names in `B` (unless those names
-are marked as `upcoming` or `deprecated` as noted in separate forthcoming
+are marked as `upcoming` or `deprecated` as in
-interface evolution doc).
-Hopefully this won't be a problem in practice, since
+[evolution future work](#evolution)).
+Hopefully this won't be a problem in
-interface extension is a very closely coupled relationship, but this may be
+practice, since interface extension is a very closely coupled relationship, but
-something we will have to revisit in the future.
+this may be something we will have to revisit in the future.

 **Concern:** Having both `extends` and [`extend`](#external-impl) with different
 meanings is going to be confusing.
 One should be renamed.